brentvollebregt/monopoly-money/README.md

 ## 🌐 Deployment

-This application was designed to have the server deployed on Heroku (with the client) and a separate client on GitHub Pages.
+This application was designed to have the server deployed on fly.io (with the client) and a separate (main) client on GitHub Pages.

-- When deploying with Heroku, make sure to set `NPM_CONFIG_PRODUCTION` to `false` in config vars otherwise packages will not be installed correctly.
+- The server deployment workflow can be found in [deploy-server.yml](./.github/workflows/deploy-server.yml).
-- The client deployment workflow can be found in [main.yml](./.github/workflows/main.yml).
+- The client deployment workflow can be found in [deploy-client.yml](./.github/workflows/deploy-client.yml).

-## 💡 Potential Future Ideas

-- Requests
-  - Game event
-  - Bank and players can get them
-  - Shows at the top of funds / top of bank page
-  - Can approve or decline
-  - Approval triggers a payment
-  - Doesn't how show in history
-  - This request is then removed in the game state when approved, declined.
-  - Hold down on players tile?